fieldtrip/website/workshop/neuroimaging2-2425/sr4.md

 **_Q7.1.1 - Show that this solution for `s` satisfies the linear system of equations when a=100._**

-We will use this parametrization in the next section.
+We will use this parameterization in the next section.

 ### 7.2 The 'best’ solution based on additional constraints: minimize norm.